ongres/pgqueries/sql/SharedBuffers/README.md

 ```

-We can think on this value as an score, and can give us the idea of its _heat-state_.
+It can give the perspective of the block's _heat-state_.
 Each time a backend _pins_ a buffer, it increases by `buf_state += BUF_USAGECOUNT_ONE;`
 (bufmgr.c, BUF_USAGECOUNT_ONE is constant 1 ) and decreases through `UnpinBuffer` (bufmgr.c) function
 within the same constant step.